stormkit-io/www-stormkit-io/content/docs/features--writing-api.md

 ---
 title: API
-description: Write node.js/typescript serverless API using Stormkit.
+description: How to create api endpoints using Stormkit.
+API end points will be deployed to aws lambda.
 ---

 # Writing APIs